Carson And HUD Are Sued Over Delaying Anti-Segregation Rule

 The plaintiffs say that by sidelining the assessment rule, HUD is letting more than 1,200 grantees — many of them local and state government entities — receive billions of dollars annually without addressing racial segregation and other fair housing problems in their communities.

 "Each day HUD holds up requiring jurisdictions to fully comply with the law is another day that millions of people are being denied fair housing opportunities," said Lisa Rice, NFHA's president and CEO.
-"HUD's action is a clear example of 'justice delayed, justice denied'."
+"HUD's action is a clear example of 'justice delayed, justice denied.' "

 HUD did not provide an initial response to the lawsuit, instead referring journalists to its statement in January.

-The housing assessments were required under the Affirmatively Furthering Fair Housing rule, which was published in the summer of 2015, after changes were recommended by both Government Accountability Office and HUD itself.
+The housing assessments were required under the Affirmatively Furthering Fair Housing rule, which was published in the summer of 2015, after changes were recommended by both the Government Accountability Office and HUD itself.

 By requiring an assessment of fair housing, the AFFH rule was intended to make sure communities that receive federal grants and aid for housing also develop plans to address racial segregation and discrimination.